 #2.
 Medical Change of Address Checklist

 It seems redundant to think you’d have to inform your family of a move, but you’ve got to think bigger picture.
-Apart of your personal relationships you’ll probably have to take into consideration any health establishments you are affiliated with.
+Apart from your personal relationships, you’ll probably have to take into consideration any health establishments you are affiliated with.
 You should also carefully calculate your removal costs.